 - openness to learning and ability to receive and retain information

 The questionnaire forms part of the panel’s assessment of the candidate as well as providing a basis for conversation in the interview.
 You should come to the interview prepared to talk enthusiastically about your passions and your experience.
 You will also be asked to bring a portfolio or samples of previous work.
 Please note the panel are always interested in evidence of your process as well as the final result of any project or work.

-Find more details about our admissions in our admissions procedure document.
+Find more details in our Admissions Procedure guide.